Champagne brunch punch is an easy, fruity, pretty drink recipe that’s perfect for setting out at a brunch party so everyone can help themselves!

 And this champagne brunch punch, well, it makes the party!

 No standing around pouring a hundred tiny little mimosas.
 (Which actually, we don’t do anyway.
 We serve everyone in wine glasses and just give them a double.
-Ha!)
+Ha!
+And if it's fall, we love serving up these apple cider mimosas.)

 But with a punch, you set it out and go about your mingling and chatting.
 Everyone can help themselves and trust me, they will.